brendanhasz/probflow/docs/dev_guide.rst

 Documentation
 -------------

-To build the documentation locally (this creates html files in the ``docs/_html`` directory, the main page being ``docs/_html/index.html``), run:
+To build the documentation locally (the docs are written for and built with `Sphinx <http://www.sphinx-doc.org>`_, this command creates html files in the ``docs/_html`` directory, the main page being ``docs/_html/index.html``), run:

 .. code-block:: bash

-   make documentation
+   make docs

 Contributing your changes